ValentinBhend/Ballmaze/README.md

 # Ballmaze
 This project is showcased in ...add link to yt-video/channel...

-The goal is to automize playing the ballmaze dexterity game.
+The goal is to autoate playing the ballmaze dexterity game.
 There are quite a few challanges in this and a lot of things can be improved from the current solution.

 <p align="center">
   <img src="./docs/wood_maze.gif" width="45%" />